KidPudel/Iggy-s-Vault/languages/golang/slices under the hood.md

-Slices is an abstraction, Slices **doesn't store elements like array does**, instead it stores a *header*, describing contiguous section of backing array (info like length, capacity, and [[pointer]] to the array itself).
+Slices is an abstraction, Slices **doesn't store elements like array does**, instead it stores a *header*, describing contiguous section of backing array (info like length, capacity, and [[languages/golang/pointer]] to the array itself).
 So it's not an array like in C that is a pointer to the beginning of the array, but rather a [[fat pointer]], or in this case [[reference]]
 ```go
 type SliceHeader struct {